frankshearar/Home/Semver-2.0.0-Protocol.md

 ### Suggestion (rough and not detailed)

 1. On the search side follow the same pattern as the OData endpoints
-1. On the Registration blob we should expose a new end point RegistrationsBaseUrl-Semver2/3.0.0, this is a little more interesting pattern because servers might not expose it so clients need to opt into it if available or fallback to RegistrationsBaseUrl-Semver2/3.0.0-RC.
+1. On the registration blob we should expose a new endpoint RegistrationsBaseUrl/Versioned, with a client version greater than or equal to 3.5.0.
-1. For PackageBaseAddress we have two options, I'm preferring the new end point, because it lends to less requests at the expense of more storage.
-1.1 We can add a new index-Semver2.json file side by side with the existing index.json.
-1.1 We can add a new end point PackageBaseAddress-SemVer2